-If you’ve never made mayonnaise before, you may not know that ordinarily, homemade mayonnaise recipes say it’s only good for a week in the fridge.
-Compared to commercial mayonnaise, which seems to last forever, that causes me to hesitate.
+If you’ve never made mayonnaise before, you may not know that ordinarily, homemade mayonnaise recipes are supposedly only good for a week in the fridge.
+Of course, commercially-made mayonnaise has preservatives added.

 As it turns out, adding whey (that yellowish liquid you see collected on top when you first open a container of yogurt) extends the freshness window up to a month.